 Reading and Phonics at Brindishe Schools

-At Brindishe Schools we know that English is crucial for all learning, from the reading of Maths word problems to research texts in History, and it is at the heart of our curriculum.
-We promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written language, and to develop their love of literature through widespread reading for enjoyment.
-These essential skills are taught explicitly during daily English lessons and reading sessions and as well as finding them threaded throughout the curriculum.
+At Brindishe Schools we know that reading is crucial for all learning, from the reading of Maths word problems to research texts in History, and it is at the heart of our curriculum.
+We promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop a real love of literature through widespread reading for enjoyment.
+The essential skills for reading are taught explicitly during daily English lessons and reading sessions and as well as finding them threaded throughout our Brindishe Schools curriculum.

-All children will be taught these skills each week through a mixture of individual, shared, guided and whole class reading sessions.
-Children will develop their reading fluency and their ability to respond to texts in a variety of ways.
-The way we teach reading is tailored to meet all the children’s needs and abilities.
+All children are taught through a mixture of individual, shared, guided and whole-class reading sessions.
+Children will develop their reading fluency and their ability to respond to texts in a variety of ways and the way we teach reading is tailored to meet all the children’s needs and abilities.
 A range of appropriate strategies will be used by our teachers to identify and support each child’s next steps.

-We want children to develop a real love of books and reading and so we make sure that children have access to, and are introduced to, high quality books and texts every day in their class libraries and around the school.
+We want children to develop a real love of books and reading and so we make sure that children have access to, and are introduced to, high quality books and texts every day in their class libraries as well as around the school.
 We want children to see books, stories and reading as an enjoyable and stimulating experience and to read for pleasure as well as for purpose.
-This will be promoted every day alongside the reading skills they will need to develop.
-We also foster a love of reading through such things as special author visits to the school, making sure children know about and visit local libraries, holding story telling weeks and our celebrating World Book Day.

 Early reading is taught through direct, focused phonics sessions, which happen every day in Early Years and Key Stage 1.
 We want children to read from books with the sounds they know as well as having access to ‘real books’ written by published authors.
 Our aim is to develop children to be versatile readers who want to pursue their own interests and develop their imaginations.

-At Brindishe Schools each child in Early Years and Key Stage 1 takes home a book every night to enjoy.
+At Brindishe Schools each child in Early Years and Key Stage 1 take home books to enjoy from their class libraries.
 This may mean listening to an adult read, reading to an adult or to themselves.
-Reading Response books in Early Years, KS1 and KS2 can provide a constant link between home and school and this home-school link is vital to developing confident and skilled readers.
-We will provide regular opportunities to explain to parents and carers their vital role in helping their child become a successful reader through curriculum workshops and parent meetings.
+Reading record and response books in Early Years and KS1 provide a constant link between home and school and this home-school link is vital to developing confident and skilled readers.
+We provide regular opportunities to explain to parents and carers their vital role in helping their child become a successful reader through curriculum workshops and parent meetings.

-We follow the synthetic phonics programme known as ‘Letters and Sounds’ (Phases 1 – 6).
-This starts with Phase 1 in the Nursery and in our Reception classes the children experience an intensive phonic programme (Phases 2, 3 and 4).
+This programme starts with Phase 1 in the Nursery and in our Reception classes the children experience an intensive phonic programme (Phases 2, 3 and 4).
 This covers all 44 phonemes in the English language, and enables children to begin to hear individual sounds within words (to segment), as well as put the sounds together to make a word (to blend them).
 This continues into Year 1 (Phases 1-5), where children will continue to develop their phonetic knowledge to support with reading and writing, and in Year 2, where children develop their understanding of spelling rules and patterns (Phase 6).